aalfiann/astro-feather-icons2/README.md

 # Astro Feather Icons2

 > This is a fork of [astro-feather-icons](https://github.com/edazpotato/astro-feather-icons).
 Edaz seems won't come back to Github, so I continue his project.
+This fork is fixing the error Typescripts.

 Feather is a collection of simply beautiful open source icons.
 Each icon is designed on a 24x24 grid with an emphasis on simplicity, consistency, and flexibility.